 In this case, page 121 of the FBH ODE from 1934 mentions the surname Curtis.
 Another ODE from 1933 mentions the full name W. C. Curtis.
 And the last ODE from 1938 mentions Howard J. Curtis.
 Based on different sources, could we leverage the relations generated by GPT on these different person mentions to clearly state that Curtis corresponds to W. C. Curtis or Howard J. Curtis, or neither?

-Person ER through Organisations and Topics Normalisation
+Person ER Through Organisations and Topics Normalisation

 To perform ER on person entities, we cannot only consider the similarity of names, but we need to also include other signals to increase the fidelity.
 By performing complex Relation Extraction (RE) tasks, we have associated most of these names with the organisation they work for and the scientific field or topic they work on.